The equatorial, high altitude landscapes of Ecuador are a popular starting point for backpackers on an extended South America trip.

 The country has something for everyone, and whether you are visiting for a week or a month, our itinerary is a great place to inspire you to get started.

-This one month itinerary is based on the 4 to 5 weeks we spent in Ecuador and the route we took from north to south.
+This one month Ecuador itinerary is based on the 4 to 5 weeks we spent in the country and the route we took from north to south.

 - Day 1 – Land in Quito